The FACT-Driven Hiring System includes:

 - Exhaustive bullet lists (the following is a list of the expected duties and responsibilities that are not limited to … snooze!)

-- Bullet lists aren't bad but use them wisely
+- use them wisely

 Things to Consider in Your Ad

-- Advertising salary or ranges lets candidates self-select, saving you time and effort.
 If they wouldn’t accept the salary posted, they probably won’t apply.
 What might have been a wasted interview leaves another open slot instead.

-SEO in Your Job Ads
+SEO and Your Job Ads

-- The first step to using SEO in your job ads is to research the keywords that candidates are using to find positions
+- The first step to using SEO in your job ads is to research the keywords candidates are using to find positions

 - Make sure the language you’re using is common and consistent